Home » Calculating Loss of Earning Capacity

 Work History

 The consistency of the claimant’s work history is vital for understanding their future earning potential.
 Higher levels of consistency correlate to higher earning potential.
-The number of past jobs, the time gaps between those jobs, and the amount of time in their current position are critical indicators of consistency.
+The number of past jobs, the time gaps between them, and the amount of time in their current position are critical indicators of consistency.

 Example: